 '''

 409 Conflict

 {

 // Error kind

 "reason": "offer_invalid",

 "localized_message":

-"Something goes wrong.
+"Something went wrong.←

 Try restarting the app."

 "details": {

 // What's wrong exactly?

 // Which validity checks failed?

 "checks_failed": [

 "offer_lifetime"

 ]

 }

 }

 '''

-After getting this error, a client is to check the error's kind ("some problem with the offer"), check the specific error reason ("order lifetime expired"), and send an offer retrieving request again.
-If the checks_failed field indicated another error reason (for example, the offer isn't bound to the specified user), client actions would be different (re-authorize the user, then get a new offer).
-If there was no error handler for this specific reason, a client should show the localized_message to the user, and invoke the standard error recovery procedure.
+After receiving this error, a client should check the error's kind ("some problem with the offer") and the specific error reason ("order lifetime expired"), and send the offer retrieval request again.
+If the checks\failed field indicated a different error reason (for example, the offer isn't bound to the specified user), client actions would be different (re-authorize the user, then get a new offer).
+If there was no error handler for this specific reason, a client should show the localized\message to the user and invoke the standard error recovery procedure.

-It is also worth mentioning that unresolvable errors are useless to a user at the time when the error occurs (since the client couldn't react meaningfully to unknown errors), but it doesn't mean that providing extended error data is excessive.
-A developer will read it while fixing the issue in their code.
+It is also worth mentioning that unresolvable errors are useless to a user at the time of the error occurrence (since the client couldn't react meaningfully to unknown errors).
+Still, providing extended error data is not excessive as a developer will read it while fixing the issue in their code.